 - In Harry Potter, these are called Muggle-bornsnote , or more derisively, "mudbloods," and their existence is a driving factor in the Big Bad's A Nazi by Any Other Name ideology.

 - Harry's best friend Hermione Granger is the most prominent one, and the Fantastic Racism she experiences drives her to become a champion for the rights of magical minorities.
-One could say this is the Trope Codifier.
+The fact that she is the most talented magic-user in her generation is frequently cited as an evidence of the complete BS regarding the view held by many people (not just pure-blood supremacists) that Muggle-borns are weaker.
+One could say she is the Trope Codifier.

 - Harry himself is a borderline case; both of his parents were full-fledged magic-users, but since he was orphaned as an infant and his foster parents were full of hardcore anti-magic sentiment, Harry never knew of his heritage or about the wizarding world in general until Hagrid was sent to tell him "Yer a wizard".

-- Harry's late mother, Lily Potter (nee Evans) was also born to an otherwise entirely Muggle family.
-Lily's sister and Harry's aunt Petunia resented Lily's aptitude for magic, which led to her and Vernon Dursley's attempted (and unsuccessful) suppression of Harry's magical potential and their abuse of Harry.
+- Harry's late mother, Lily Potter (nee Evans) was born to an otherwise Muggle family.
+Like Hermione, she was an extremely talented witch in spite of this.
+Lily's sister and Harry's aunt Petunia, who is a Muggle, resented Lily's aptitude for magic, which led to her and Vernon Dursley's attempted (and unsuccessful) suppression of Harry's magical potential and their abuse of Harry.

 - Several Hogwarts classmates are Muggle-borns, such as Justin Finch-Fletchley of Hufflepuff, who relates that he was "down for Eton" until he received his notice from Hogwarts instead.